vlanjewar213/ResNet50/README.md

-This file contains matlab code for the following article: ResNet50
+This file contains matlab code for the following article: ResNet50 for Marathi Numbers

 •	Load Images
 •	Load pretrained Network